lucimobility/luci-sdk-staging/docs/3_Examples/examples.md

 This is just a suggested starting point however and we recommend playing with Foxglove in depth to adapt it to your specific needs.

-We forsee this as a long term replacement for visualizing our data in RVIZ!
+We foresee this as a long term replacement for visualizing our data in RVIZ!

 ## Note:
 In order to vizualize data from LUCI in Foxglove you need to run the luci_grpc_interface, the luci_transforms, and the [ros-foxglove-bridge](https://github.com/foxglove/ros-foxglove-bridge) on a single computer.
 The foxglove bridge can be ran exactly as stated on their GitHub.
-Once done simply hit connect from Foxglove Studio and watch the data fly!
+Once done, simply hit connect from Foxglove Studio and watch the data fly!